 Any CSS that poses a security risk is stripped.
 This includes @import of outside files and @font-face to include font files.

 May I remove the Admin Bar, credit links such as ‘Blog at WordPress.com’, theme, font, or toolbar links?

-All WordPress.com bloggers are required to maintain the Admin Bar (the dark bar that appears at the top of WordPress.com sites when logged in) as well as credit links, even our VIP bloggers.
+All WordPress.com bloggers are required to maintain the Admin Bar (the dark bar that appears at the top of WordPress.com sites when logged in) as well as credit links in the footer, even our VIP bloggers.
 Please do not hide or alter text or links for the footer credits or the toolbar.
 Modifying the style of the footer text (i.e. colors and font size) is fine as long as it’s still readable.
 Using CSS, you can also add content like a copyright notice to the existing footer.
 If you would like to do that, you can ask in the CSS Customization forum and Staff or our community volunteers would be happy to help you do that.

 I’m not sure if Custom Design is right for me.
 Can I try before I buy?

 Yes!
 If you haven’t purchased the upgrade yet, go to Appearance → Customize, click the Custom Design menu link, and click the Try Now button.
 The CSS panel has an editor where you can paste CSS code and preview the changes in the live preview area on the left.
 The CSS changes you try before purchasing the upgrade will only be visible to you, so you can test and edit to your heart’s content.

 If you’d like to preview your custom colors, fonts, or CSS with a different theme, but without changing the appearance of your live blog, you can use the Live Preview link below any theme on the Appearance → Themes page in your blog dashboard.

 I purchased the Custom Design upgrade and changed my mind.
 Can I get a refund?

 Yes.
 Please check our refund policy on upgrades.